 We find these embedded structures and personal mindsets within many areas of both Canadian and Indigenous societies.
-This mindset is why decolonization is crucial to Reconciliation, but we cannot know where to go if we don’t know where we’ve been.
+This mindset is why decolonization is crucial to building healthy relationships between settlers and Indigenous Peoples, but we cannot know where to go if we don’t know where we’ve been.

 We need to start with the Indian Act if we are to understand fundamental relationships between Indigenous Peoples and the Federal Government of Canada.
 Then we need to delve into a complicated history of treaty negotiations between Indigenous Peoples and representatives of the British Crown.